nya3jp/tast/docs/test_dependencies.md

     `session_manager` and `cryptohome`).
 This also implies that the [chromeos-chrome] Portage package is installed (which also installs Chrome binary tests), and that the `ui` Upstart job is present.
-*   `chrome_internal` - Functionality that is only available in internal builds of Chrome (e.g. official branding and proprietary codecs like H.264).
+*   `chrome_internal` - Functionality that is only available in internal builds of Chrome (e.g. official branding).
 Any test that specifies this dependency should also explicitly specify a `chrome` dependency.
 *   `crashpad` - Whether the platform supports the crashpad crash handler for Chrome.
 *   `cros_config` - `cros_config` utility is available.
 *   `cros_internal` - Functionality that is only available in internal builds of Chrome OS (i.e. ones built using `chromeos-overlay`).
-*   `cros_video_decoder` - Whether the [media::VideoDecoder]-based video decoder
-    is supported and enabled.
+*   `cros_video_decoder` - Whether the [media::VideoDecoder]-based video decoder is supported and enabled.
 *   `crossystem` - Chrome OS firmware/system interface utility.
 *   `crostini_stable` - Boards that can run Crostini tests reliably.
 *   `crostini_unstable` - Boards that cannot run Crostini tests reliably.